Getting Started

 Assigning devices to floorplans

-To assign devices to specific floorplans, complete the following steps:
+To assign devices to specific floorplans, complete the steps at Assigning Devices to Floorplans in Floorplan Manager.

 -